The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 they are the best choice

-Struggles with schoolwork and suddenly switching friends can be signs of substance abuse in teens.5 If you’re seeing these signs—or are wary of the friends with whom your teen is keeping company—it’s time to step up your monitoring to take a closer look at his behaviors, friends, and activities.
-Trust your instincts, talk to your teen about your concerns—and your expectations—and help him understand the importance of choosing supportive, healthy relationships.6 And if you think your teen is drinking or using drugs, it’s time to take action and get help.
+Struggles with schoolwork and suddenly switching friends can be signs of substance use in teens.5 If you’re seeing these signs—or are wary of the friends with whom your teen is keeping company—it’s time to step up your monitoring to take a closer look at his behaviors, friends, and activities.
+Trust your instincts, talk to your teen about your concerns—and your expectations—and help them understand the importance of choosing supportive, healthy relationships.6 And if you think your teen is drinking or using drugs, it’s time to take action and get help.

 16 years old